PayThePizzo/Predictive-Analysis-Notes/README.md

 # Predictive Analytics Notes
 Notes and labs from the [CT0429 - Predictivie Analytics](https://www.unive.it/data/course/339919/programma) Course at Ca' Foscari University for the year 2022/2023, by Professor [Prosdocimi Ilaria](https://www.unive.it/data/people/19166744).

 All the credits go to the professor Prosdocimi Ilaria, the creators and owners of the resources used in this course.
-If you feel like your work has not been cited correctly, or you want me to remove it, please contact me as soon as possible.

 ---
 ## Resources